mostafa-technet/WR_Antiransomeware_driver_scanner/README.md

 Scanner File System Minifilter Driver
 =====================================

-The Scanner minifilter is an example for developers who intend to write filters that examine data in files.
+This is based on the Scanner minifilter is an example for developers who intend to write filters that examine data in files.
 Typically, antivirus products fall into this category.

 ## Universal Windows Driver Compliant
 This sample builds a Universal Windows Driver.
 It uses only APIs and DDIs that are included in OneCoreUAP.